annotifyapp/annotifyapp.github.io/_posts/2022-01-01-annotify-app.markdown

 *The theology of Annoity.app is that Git was like the Big Bang; in this theology, the Git BigBang is still being developed to be Bigger Bangier Git.*

-Annotify exists in order to be able to focuse better ... by more efficiently collect/stash notes on different ideas to develop a better workflow in Git repositories which can have notification and search triggers so that somebody can remember/restart the idea.
+Annotify exists in order to be able to focus better ...
+SIMPLIFY, SIMPLIFY, SIMPLIFY

+by more efficiently collect/stash notes on different ideas to develop a better workflow in Git repositories which can have notification and search triggers so that somebody can remember/restart the idea.
 Annotify, in its current version is mostly just a collection of open source Git hacks and best practices -- ultimately, as we get to release 0.0.0 of an actual app, we will attempt to automate these hacks with code.

 # Annotify.app is a list attempting to evolve into a development community